webpy/webpy.github.com/index.md

    [zzz]: http://www.biomed-search.com

 [I Write Like] [iwl] analyzes which famous writer you write like.
-Serves about a million page views daily.
+Serves about a million page views daily from a single 512 MB VPS instance.

    [iwl]: http://iwl.me